-- 8.4 The charging rules for disabled peoples' services stress that it is only the disabled person's financial circumstances that can be taken into account.
-This means that even if the carer and disabled person are married, their financial circumstances should not be aggregated. - 8.5 Thus the guidance on charging for residential care accommodation, the 'Charging for Residential Accommodation Guide' (CRAG) states (at para 4.001):
+can be taken into account.
+This means that even if the carer and disabled people are married, their financial circumstances should not be aggregated.

+8.5 Thus the guidance on charging adults for residential care accommodation, the 'Charging for Residential Accommodation Guide' (CRAG)247 states (at para 4.001):